return42/sphkerneldoc/linux_src_doc/arch/arm/plat-samsung/include/plat/gpio-cfg_h.rst

     Read the current pull configuration for the GPIO

 set_pull
-    Set the current pull configuraiton for the GPIO
+    Set the current pull configuration for the GPIO

 get_config
     Read the current configuration for the GPIO